 - Assessment methods

-- Evaluation consists of: a) defence of set of tasks submitted during semester b) defence of final project.
+- Evaluation consists of: a) defense of set of tasks submitted during semester b) defense of final project.

 - Language of instruction